-Here is few guidelines for Asana class & practice, I hope they are helpful!:
+Here is few guidelines for Asana class & practice, we hope they are helpful:

 - The best time to practice is either early morning or late evening, asana’s do not come easily in the morning, but the mind is fresh.
 Stiffness is removed with regular morning practice.
 In the evening practice, the body moves more freely and can remove fatigue and bring freshness & calmness

 - In all Asana’s breathing is done through the nostrils

 - Asanas should be preferably done on an empty stomach, or one hour after a light meal, allow at least 4 hours after a heavy meal

 - Before practise the bladder should be empty and bowels evacuated

 - Please be respectful of other people’s practice and dedication and arrive to class at least 5 minutes before the class scheduled time